bterwijn/memory_graph/README.md

 ids: 126432214913216 126432214913216
 identical?: True
 ```
-A better way to understand what data is shared is to draw a graph of the data using the [memory_graph](https://pypi.org/project/memory-graph/) package.
+A better way to understand what data is shared is to draw a graph of the data using this [memory_graph](https://pypi.org/project/memory-graph/) package.

-# Memory Graph #
+# Memory Graph Packge #
 The [memory_graph](https://pypi.org/project/memory-graph/) package can show a graph with many different data types.

 ```python